artofcodelabs/rdux/README.md

 Both `Rdux::Action` and `Rdux::FailedAction` are standard ActiveRecord models.
 You can inherit from them and extend.
 Remember to create indices depending on your use cases.
+Especially is you use Postgres and make queries based on `JSONB` columns.

 Example:
 ```ruby